DANCE - FINE ARTS - MUSIC - THEATER - WRITING

 ART ON THE WALLS

-ST. ALBANS--The Artist In Residence collection spotlight is on potter Marissa Mcfadden.
+ST. ALBANS--The Artist In Residence collection spotlight is on metal sculptor Rebecca Nase Chomyn.
 The art and fine craft cooperative features paintings, fiber arts, stained glass, sculpture, lamps, pottery, folk art boxes, scarves, hats and more by 38 Franklin County and surrounding area artists.
 It is owned and operated by the artists and sponsors.
 The gallery on South Main Street is open Tuesday - Saturday, 11 a.m. to 5 p.m.
 Click here or find them on Facebook for more info.

 The gallery has exhibits of the landscape painters of New England.
-The Stowe Gallery is open Wednesday through Sunday, 11 - 5 and the main showcase in Jeffersonville is closed for winter break.
+The main showcase in Jeffersonville is open Wednesday-Sunday 11 - 4 and the Stowe Gallery is open Wednesday through Sunday, 11 - 5.
 Appointments are available.
-Call ahead (802.644.5100) to schedule or Click here for more info.
+Call ahead (802.644.5100) to schedule or click here for more info.

 ART YOU CREATE